AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Make your life a mission - not an intermission. — Unknown
+> Continuous effort - not strength or intelligence - is the key to unlocking our potential. — Winston Churchill
 <!--END_SECTION:quote-->